 The key element here is that your iPad and iPhone must be up-top-date with the latest OS.
 Earlier OS’s will not connect to the Ethernet.
 When the you make this connection, Ethernet miraculously appears in the settings list for connections (see image below).
 Turn off Bluetooth and WiFi, put your device on Airplane Mode and you are connected.
 You will not receive calls, but you have full access to the internet.”

 I would add the following step to your setup to further reduce your EMF exposure:

 As you can read in this article, reducing the EMI coming to your device from power supplies and modem/router is another important aspect of EMF reduction (the non-wireless part).
 To do this, use this Ethernet Ground Adapter between your modem/router and your iPhone/iPad (placed before the Lightning to Ethernet Adapter).
 You will need one extra shielded Cat-7 Ethernet cable as well.
 This step should significantly reduce the EMI coming to your iPad or iPhone, which you can confirm with your Electric Field meter.

-This video succinctly shows the steps seen above (without the EMI grounding part).
-Note: the process outlined above is much more simple than what is seen in the following videos.
+The following video shows the steps seen above (without the EMI grounding part).
+Note: the process outlined above is now much more simple than what is seen in the following video.
 This is because the new Lightning to Ethernet adapter takes the place of the powered USB hub and the USB to Lightning/Thunderbolt adapter.

 How to Wire an Android Device?